Subramanyam6/rank-rx-light/README.md

 ---

-**Ready to analyze your USMLE application?
+**Ready to analyze your ERAS application?
 Upload your PDF and get instant, professional ranking insights!** 🚀